V5B2 - Selected Topics in Analysis and PDEs - Dispersive PDEs: deterministic and probabilistic perspectives

 Practical Details

-The syllabus contains additional details, including a list of prerequisites, a tentative schedule and literature recommendations.
+The syllabus contains additional details, including a list of prerequisites, examination dates, and literature recommendations.

 News